amiraminitamu/Summer-School-Buffalo/README.md

 **Interpretation.** In the plain calculation, uphill return from lower C60-like states remains comparatively accessible, so acceptor population does not accumulate rapidly enough.
 Multiplying thermally uphill hops by a Boltzmann factor strongly suppresses that return and drives excessive acceptor accumulation.
 The experimental curve lies between these limits.

 The Boltzmann prescription is therefore not a universal “correction” that automatically improves FSSH.
 In this system, it changes the answer more than the statistical uncertainty across nuclear trajectories and even changes the direction of the error relative to experiment.
 The detailed-balance rule is one of the dominant physical-model choices in the calculation.

-No empirical scaling was applied to force either theoretical curve toward the experimental one.

 ### 4. Charge transfer retains substantial donor–acceptor coherence